connor-french/intro-r/sections/08-importing-data.md

 ![](../images/import-data-dropdown.png)

-Click what type of file you are importing –I chose “From Text (readr)”– and a screen like this should appear:
+Click what type of file you are importing – I chose “From Text (readr)” – and a screen like this should appear:

 ![](../images/import-data-screen.png)